awsdocs/amazon-s3-developer-guide/doc_source/manage-lifecycle-using-java.md

 # Managing Object Lifecycles Using the AWS SDK for Java<a name="manage-lifecycle-using-java"></a>

-You can use the AWS SDK for Java to manage the lifecycle configuration of a bucket\.
-For more information about managing lifecycle configuration, see [Object Lifecycle Management](object-lifecycle-mgmt.md)\.
+You can use the AWS SDK for Java to manage the S3 Lifecycle configuration of a bucket\.
+For more information about managing S3 Lifecycle configuration, see [Object Lifecycle Management](object-lifecycle-mgmt.md)\.

 **Note**
-When you add a lifecycle configuration to a bucket, Amazon S3 replaces the bucket's current lifecycle configuration, if there is one\.
-To update a configuration, you retrieve it, make the desired changes, and then add the revised lifecycle configuration to the bucket\.
+When you add S3 Lifecycle configuration to a bucket, Amazon S3 replaces the bucket's current Lifecycle configuration, if there is one\.
+To update a configuration, you retrieve it, make the desired changes, and then add the revised configuration to the bucket\.

 **Example**
-The following example shows how to use the AWS SDK for Java to add, update, and delete the lifecycle configuration of a bucket\.
+The following example shows how to use the AWS SDK for Java to add, update, and delete the Lifecycle configuration of a bucket\.
 The example does the following:
-+ Adds a lifecycle configuration to a bucket\.
++ Adds a Lifecycle configuration to a bucket\.
-+ Retrieves the lifecycle configuration and updates it by adding another rule\.
++ Retrieves the Lifecycle configuration and updates it by adding another rule\.
-+ Adds the modified lifecycle configuration to the bucket\.
++ Adds the modified Lifecycle configuration to the bucket\.
 Amazon S3 replaces the existing configuration\.
 + Retrieves the configuration again and verifies that it has the right number of rules by the printing number of rules\.
-+ Deletes the lifecycle configuration and verifies that it has been deleted by attempting to retrieve it again\.
++ Deletes the Lifecycle configuration and verifies that it has been deleted by attempting to retrieve it again\.
  For instructions on creating and testing a working sample, see [Testing the Amazon S3 Java Code Examples](UsingTheMPJavaAPI.md#TestingJavaSamples)\.

 ```